Conor William Hanly

 Teaching Interests

-My undergraduate teaching interests are primarily in the field of criminal law.
-I also teach a first-year module on Legal Procedure which includes a mandatory moot element.
-For several years, I also ran the Moot Court module, and I continue to mentor moot teams.
-At postgraduate level, I teach a module on the criminal jury.
+Conor's undergraduate teaching interests are primarily in the field of criminal law.
+He also teaches a first-year module on Legal Procedure which includes a mandatory moot element.
+For several years, he also ran the Moot Court module, and continues to mentor moot teams.
+At postgraduate level, Conor teaches a module on the criminal jury.

 Expertise related to UN Sustainable Development Goals